 Near Naples, Koreshan State Park is popular for camping, kayaking, history

-This is one reason I love Koreshan State Historic Park on Florida’s Gulf Coast.
-It’s so perfect that we have a Florida state park devoted to preserving the story of a wacky 19th century cult.
+One reason I love Koreshan State Park on Florida’s Gulf Coast is that it is so “on brand.”
+Leave it to Florida to have a historic state park preserving the story of an eccentric cult.

 Koreshan State Park plays it very straight, soberly explaining “the Koreshan Unity believed that the entire universe existed within a giant, hollow sphere.”